asaokamei/wscore.repository/README.md

 ```

 * The top layer is the `EntityInterface`, which is
-independent from the bottom layers.
-One of the aim of
+  independent from the bottom layers but provides methods
-this repository is to reduce the background code behind
-entity objects.
+  necessary for bottom layers to work with.
 * The `RepositoryInterface` layer is a gateway to database tables
-that persist the entities using `QueryInterface` object.
+  that persist the entities.
+At the similar level, there is
-The `relationInterface` relates entities using repositories.
+  `relationInterface` relates entities using repositories.
 * The `QueryInterface` layer is at the bottom of the layers
   responsible of querying database.
+(This layer is only used
+  by generic repositories.)

 There is a `Repo` class which serves as a container as well as
 a factory for repositories and relations.